Skip to content

 • They cling to roles or identities that no longer fit their lives.

-• They delay taking control, waiting for permission or validation to act.
+• They wait for permission or validation before acting.

-• And when they step away, it’s not because they “failed”—but
+And when they finally step away, it’s not because they “failed."
+It's because the path itself was brittle.

 Survival Requires Durability